Should we purchase a SaaS knowledge base or develop our own solution in-house? Many companies are wrestling with this issue.

 2. Easy to learn

-SaaS knowledge bases usually don’t require any training because they’re out-of-the-box solutions – as simple to pick up as a normal content management system CMS.
+SaaS knowledge base solutions usually don’t require any training because they’re out-of-the-box solutions – as simple to pick up as a normal content management system CMS.
 That’s basically what they are.

 And yet, they have all the features native to a knowledge base: